milonmaze/privacy-terms-observatory-beta/www.twitch.tv/p/en/legal/community-guidelines.md

 Emotes, badges, and cheermotes are also subject to our policies.
 Because subscriber emotes are available for use globally across Twitch and highly visible outside of their original channels, our emote guidelines may be more restrictive than our general Community Guidelines in some instances.
 Please refer to the Emote Guidelines to review emote-specific standards for sexual content.
 Games featuring nudity, pornography, sex, or sexual violence as a core focus or feature are entirely prohibited.
 Custom gameplay or visual modifications that include nudity or sex content, including uncensored patches, in otherwise allowed games are prohibited.
 For games where nudity is not the core focus or feature, the Mature-rated Games Content Classification Label is sufficient for incidental nudity.
 However, the Sexual Themes Content Classification Label must be applied to gameplay that includes nudity but is not the main focus of the game.
-Allowed Example: Streaming Grand Theft Auto V with the Mature-rated Games Content Classification Label.
+Allowed example: Streaming Grand Theft Auto V with the Mature-rated Games Content Classification Label.
 Users may not engage in simulated sexual activity or erotic roleplay with other players in online games.
 Games that primarily consist of user-generated content, in-game roleplay, or interactions in virtual reality are not exempt from this policy.
 Prohibited example: Simulating sexual activity on VRChat.
 As long as attire requirements are met, body painting on the breasts and buttocks is allowed with a Sexual Themes Content Classification Label.